 March 24, 2021–livestreamed on Twitch.
 Here is the YouTube with closed captioning:

 +”Washed and Worn” co-written piece by Ella & Chris Baron.
 Chris and I offered this recorded reading as part of Filipinx American History Month 2020, a virtual presentation for San Diego State Univ.’s APIDA (Asian Pacific Islander Desi American) Resource Center.
+It’s a newlywed ‘dirty laundry’ tale of mixing “white” and “color” to (try and) make a new marriage.
 We read an adapted version from an essay previously published in Lavanderia: A Mixed Load of Women, Wash, and Words.

 +Skin Story: A Homecoming